How to effectively enforce alimony?

 Maintenance that has not been paid can be recovered either in enforcement proceedings under the Civil Procedure Code or in enforcement proceedings.

 The latter type of proceedings is more common and is also considered more efficient.
 The application for enforcement proceedings is filed with the bailiff.
-Here, too, the possibility of voluntary fulfilment of the obligation is allowed.
-The bailiff then has a number of options for securing maintenance for your child.
+Here, too, the possibility of fulfilling the obligation voluntarily is accepted.
+Subsequently, the bailiff has a number of options for securing maintenance for your child.

 This can be done, for example: